Buy a used car

 Contract hire is the most common form of leasing and must not be confused with a car loan.
 Contract hire is where you simply hire the vehicle from the leasing company over a set period.
 In that period it’s yours to drive around in, however you will never have the option of owning it.

 Take your time.
 Before signing any finance agreements, ensure you read them through and fully understand the agreement.
 Don't feel embarrassed if you don't understand some aspect of a car finance agreement.
-Any questions you have should be answered with ease by the car dealership.
+Any questions you have should be answered with ease by the dealership, the broker or the lender that is providing the application form.

 Check the finance agreement for additional charges such as early repayment penalties, balloon payment and/ or any final payments.
 These can add up and be an unexpected cost.